Properly ripened plantains

 Saute the onion in the butter in a large skillet over medium heat for 3-4 minutes (I have to use 2 skillets since mine aren't big).
 Add the cinnamon, salt and pepper.
 Place the chicken on top.
 Brown the chicken on both sides until it is golden 4-5 minutes per side (it will brown further in the oven).

-Remove the chicken from the pan and place in a 9x13 (or similar) casserole dish.
-Pour the the broth into the onion and cinnamon mixture in the skillet.
+Remove the chicken from the pan and place in a 9x13 or similar baking dish.
+Pour the broth into the onion and cinnamon mixture in the skillet.
 Add the brown sugar and plantains to the sauce, simmering until the plantains are brighter yellow, about 5 minutes more, stirring occasionally.
 Pour the plantains and sauce over the chicken, tucking the plantains between the chicken pieces.
 Bake for 45 minutes or until the chicken is tender, basting a time or two.
 Serve.

 * Plantains can't be peeled like bananas.
 Instead, cut off both ends and make a slit from end to end.
 Then pull off the peel as if you're removing a coat.